 If this description fits you, please apply:

-“(When working on projects) it’s pretty cool to analyze the situation, draw up our solution on a white board, and within a few days we have a working concept.
-We’ll see it hit the floor a couple weeks after; to see it become reality is pretty cool.” – Jeff, Mechanical Engineer
+“When working on projects it’s pretty cool to analyze the situation, draw up our solution on a whiteboard, and within a few days we have a working concept.
+We’ll see it hit the floor a couple of weeks after; to see it become reality is pretty cool,” says Jeff, a Mechanical Engineer

 Our Mechanical Engineers are involved from the start of every machine design, through final assembly and testing.
 They work together with the Electrical Engineering team to finalize designs and move them through final assembly and testing to ensure functionality.